Getting started

 Choose the path that matches what you need to do next.

-Learn how to read timelines, maps, and provenance cues.
+Learn how to read timelines, concept maps, source cues, and uncertainty.

 How to get useful value out of Noosaga quickly, without guessing what to click first.

-This page is the shortest path to a useful first session.
+This page is the shortest path to a useful first session: see the map, choose one framework, then go deeper only where the structure tells you to.

 If you are new to Noosaga, the main thing to understand is that it is built for orientation.
-Start by seeing the structure of a field.
+Start by seeing the structure of a field: frameworks, rival schools, timelines, concept maps, and prerequisites.
 Go deep only after you know which framework or concept is worth your time.

 If you only want the essentials, do this: